jvelo/mayocat-shop/README.md

 Namely:
 - By default JSON only.
 Exceptions on a per case basis
-- Singular resource pathes (/product/abc rather than /products/abc).
-This is a design choice for matching with public URI (http://host/product/abc -> http://host/api/v1/product/abc).
 - POST for partial updates (not idempotent operations)
 - Return 201 Created with location header on resource creation
 - "href" property in resources for linking (canonical URL)
-- versioning in URL
 - "Resource expansion"
 - ...

 ---